-We’ve all done.
+We’ve all done it.
 Crusty eyed and in desperate need of coffee, you reach into the refrigerator, grab the milk and pour the last creamy drops into that steaming, delicious, alarm clock of caffeine.
 You draw the cup to your lips and hazily notice the expiration date on your milk pressing the snooze button.
 Its two days past the sell by date, is it ok?
-If it is expired can you drink expired milk?
+If it’s expired can you drink expired milk?
 If you can’t drink expired milk, is there any use for it other than dumping your hard earned money down the drain?

 When is milk expired?

 Most milk containers contain at least one date, called a sell by date, stamped usually near the top.
 Some milk takes the guess work out by also containing an expiration date as well though.
 If your milk only has a sell by date, this is the date the store has to sell the milk by or remove it from the shelves.
 Generally, if kept cold, milk will still be good three days to a week after this date.
 The colder milk is kept the longer the milk will stay good.

 Milk that has expired will sour.
 Usually good sniff is sufficient to tell if milk is expired as a result.
 If you can’t tell by the smell, take a small sip, it will taste just odd, bitter, or well, sour.
 Another dead give away is curdling or lumps.
 The bitter taste will precede chunks, at this point its sometimes called “Bajaxed.”
 Sometimes the surface of bajaxed milk looks almost textured, like it’s begun to separate a bit.

 Can you drink expired milk?
 What happens if you do?